mathexl/colorswap/README.md

 # colorswap
-Front-end tool that makes color A/B testing smooth
+Front-end tool that makes color A/B testing smooth.
+Works rn but soon will be so much more :)